 La Casa de Robert Brady

 If you are already wandering around the city, make sure to stop by the former house of Robert Brady.
 Located only a few blocks from the main square, it will transport you back into the 1950s and how people thought and lived around that time.
-Robert Brady was a British artist who discovered Cuernavaca in the 1950s and moved here for 3 months in a year.
+Robert Brady was a British artist who discovered Cuernavaca in the 1950s and moved here for three months in a year.
 His house showcases his travels and extensive knowledge of the cultures around the world.
-You can find anything from Jesuses on a cross to sculptures from african cultures.
-Every inch of wall is is covered in art, for me almost too much.
+You can find anything from Jesuses on a cross to sculptures from African cultures.
+Every inch of wall is covered in art, for me almost too much.
 The architecture of the house is also gorgeous and enhanced this art display.
-They do have an entrance fee but it is only 50 pesos (30 with reduction), and totally worth it.
+They do have an entrance fee, but it is only 50 pesos (30 with reduction), and totally worth it.
 They also sometimes have events, such as film festivals, so make sure you check out the offering on their website.

 La Negra Mezcaleria

 For my last place to visit, I have chosen a mezcaleria, since it is such an important thing here in Cuernavaca and all over Mexico.
 Mezcal is a draft drink similar to tequila, made from the same plant.
-However, tequila is DOA (denomination of origin) meaning it has to come from a specific part of Mexico to be allowed to be called Tequila.
-Therefore all the other similar drinks have been names Mezcal.
-There are also not held to the standards of Tequila and can, therefore, warry in production a little and especially in alcohol content.
+However, tequila is DOA (denomination of origin), meaning it has to come from a specific part of Mexico to be allowed to be called tequila.
+Therefore all the other similar drinks have been names mezcal.
+There are also not held to the standards of tequila and can, therefore, warry in production a little and especially in alcohol content.
 Mezcal not uncommonly has more than 50% alcohol content and can knock you off your feet very quickly.
 In this mezcaleria, they have all types and flavors of mezcal, so you are sure to find something you like

 Bonus tip: Ferias